CapitalOneCanadaHackathon/MentorMatcher/README.md

 Run `sh run.sh`

-To connect to postgres, use `psql -h localhost -p 5432` and input password
+To connect to postgres, use `psql -h localhost -p 5432 -U pguser` and input password

 ## Health check